yes, I've gone and done it.

-Completely obsessed with their rock star dopplegängers, (and always desperate for attention), the fangirlZ frequently display their ability to emulate the Stones to their unreceptive (and grossed-out) high school peers.
-Semi-oblivious to being ridiculed (and ridiculous), they also spy on or attempt to date every Stone-semblanced guy they ever encounter (with only small measures of success because . . . well . . . isn't it obvious?
+Completely obsessed with their rock star dopplegängers, (and always desperate for attention), the fangirlZ frequently display their ability to emulate the Stones to their unreceptive (i.e.: grossed-out) high school peers.
+Semi-oblivious to being ridiculed (and ridiculous), they spy on and/or attempt to date every Stone-semblanced guy they encounter (with only small measures of success because . . . well . . . isn't it obvious?

-Finally, (after collectively dropping out of college to sell balloons at Disney World) the adventure-starved BFFs decide to pursue the real thing by chasing the Rolling Stones during the 1978 Some Girls promotional tour.
-Believing it is their destiny to meet the Stones, they set out like three female Don Quixotes on a sacred quest.
+After collectively dropping out of college to sell balloons at Disney World, the adventure-starved BFFs hear about the Rolling Stones' 1978 Some Girls promotional tour.
+Believing it is their destiny to meet the Stones, they set out like three female Don Quixotes on their sacred quest.
 (Unfortunately, they are too naïve to know that when you're looking for rock stars, you should always check the hotel bar.)

 After a relentless concert-to-concert pursuit through three states resulting in a series of near misses, high speed chases, and unfortunate displays of stupidity found only on sitcoms, the threesome refuses to accept the obvious fact that they are likely the worst stalkers of all time.

 Undeterred, their next move is an actual move—to England.
-As they continue to make major life decisions—based solely on Rolling Stone proximity,—the fangirlZ regularly find themselves in unforeseen situations (like like hiding in a moat or living in a Home for the Mentally Challenged -- just to be near Keith Richards' house).
+As they continue to make major life decisions based solely on Rolling Stone proximity, the fangirlZ regularly find themselves in absurd situations (like hiding in a moat or living in a Home for the Mentally Challenged—just to be near Keith Richards' house).

-As their non-stop search party closes in on one particular Stone, they slowly begin to understand what the Rolling Stones had told them all along:
+As they slowly close in on one particular Stone, they finally begin to understand what the Rolling Stones had told them all along:

 But then again, if you try sometime . . .

 (And then you try and try and try some more . . .)